ArenKDesai/Aren-s-Notes/Big Data Systems/Big Data File Systems.md

 Idea: partition your database into multiple servers (scaling out)
 Problem: Splitting data inevitably leads to problems.
-Another problem: one server dies.
+Another problem: one server dies, no fault tolerance is esablished

+## Google File System
+Idea: Base everything on lots of cheap, commodity hardware Contains MapR